Writing Center Guidelines

 used to transfer data from a laptop to a desktop computer.

 Faculty and Staff:

 Faculty may print

 class sets of the Term Paper Handbook for MLA, APA, CSE, or

-Chicago style, as well as any of our handouts, from the Printing Department.
+Chicago style, as well as any of our handouts, which can be found

 Faculty and staff

 may receive assistance with their writing questions.